 The fund seeks capital appreciation.
 To pursue its goal, the fund normally invests at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities.
-The fund is designed to provide exposure to various global equity sectors using long/short investment strategies in seeking to produce excess returns with low correlations with (i.e., not tied to the direction of) major equity markets over a complete market cycle, typically a period of several years.
-The fund also seeks to have less volatility than such markets over a complete market cycle.
-The fund may invest in equity securities of domestic and foreign companies with any market capitalization, which normally will be above $250 million at time of purchase.
+The fund is designed to provide exposure to various global equity sectors using long/short investment strategies in seeking to produce excess returns with low correlations with major equity markets over a complete market cycle.
+The fund may invest in securities of domestic and foreign companies with any market capitalization, which normally will be above $250 million at time of purchase.
 The fund may invest up to 40% of its net assets in the securities of foreign issuers, including up to 25% of its net assets in issuers in emerging markets.

-Equity funds are subject generally to market, market sector, market liquidity, issuer, and investment style risks, among other factors, to varying degrees, all of which are more fully described in the fund's prospectus.
+Equity Risk: Equity funds are subject generally to market, market sector, market liquidity, issuer and investment style risks, among other factors, to varying degrees, all of which are more fully described in the fund's prospectus.

-To the extent the fund invests in foreign securities, its performance will be influenced by political, social and economic factors affecting investments in foreign companies.
-These special risks include exposure to currency fluctuations, less liquidity, less developed or less efficient trading markets, lack of comprehensive company information, political instability and differing auditing and legal standards.
-The securities of issuers located in emerging markets can be more volatile and less liquid than those of issuers in more mature economies.
+Foreign Investment Risk: To the extent the fund invests in foreign securities, its performance will be influenced by political, social and economic factors affecting investments in foreign companies.
+These special risks include exposure to currency fluctuations, less liquidity, less developed or less efficient trading markets, lack of comprehensive company information, political instability, and differing auditing and legal standards.

-Small and midsize companies carry additional risks because their earnings and revenues tend to be less predictable, and their share prices more volatile than those of larger, more established companies.
+Small/Mid Cap Company Risk: Small and midsize companies carry additional risks because their earnings and revenues tend to be less predictable and their share prices more volatile than those of larger, more established companies.
 The shares of smaller companies tend to trade less frequently than those of larger, more established companies.